 Thanks to an average total latency for an order to pass risk engine and enter the orderbook via the matching engine of only 0.6ms it is possible to send hundreds of orders per second from a single account.

 The risk engine is a vital part of any derivatives exchange.
 Deribit risk engine can assess thousands of incoming orders per second and hundreds of incoming orders per second from a single account.
 If the risk engine approves an order, the order will continue its way to the matching engine to get matched or enter the orderbook.
 Then a message is sent back to the client.
-This whole process takes on average 0.6 milliseconds.
+This whole process takes on average less than 1ms.

 1.4.Deribit BTC Index

 Currently the Deribit BTC index is made up the latest prices from Bitstamp, Okcoin, Bitfinex, Itbit, Coinbase and Kraken.
 From those 6 exchanges Deribit retrieves continuously best bid and best ask prices and calculates the mid price.
 Then the highest and lowest price are taken out.
 The remaining 4 exchanges are then each for 25% accountable for the BTC price index.
 So at all times there are a maximum of 4 exchanges making up the BTC price index weighting each 25%.

 There is a page dedicated to the price index where you can see at any time which exchanges are actually part of the index at this very moment. (https://www.deribit.com/main#/prinx_chart)